 'Handful' of Jefferson Parish teachers test positive for coronavirus days after returning to campus

-METAIRIE - Some teachers in Jefferson Parish have tested positive return to in-person classes, just three days after the school system began returning faculty to campuses.
+METAIRIE - Some teachers in Jefferson Parish have tested positive for the coronavirus, just three days after the school system began returning faculty to campuses.

 WWL-TV reports a "handful" of teachers in the parish have contracted the virus.
 Monday marked the first day for those teachers being back on their respective campuses.
 Students are scheduled to return Aug.
 12.